dan-lovelace/hacker-news-pro/packages/scraper/test/README.md

 [partial runs](#partial-runs) patterns below whenever possible to avoid hammering the HN server.

+Tests are run sequentially to reduce flakiness.
+The HN server appears to have protections in place that will sometimes return a 503 status code if too many requests are made at once.
+This is made possible by the `test` command's `--runInBand` option.

 ### All tests

 From the project's root directory, run the following: